 Russia's defence minister to visit Tehran on Tuesday

-DUBAI (Reuters) - Russia's defence minister Sergei Shoigu will visit Tehran on Tuesday, Iran's semi-official Tasnim news agency reported, adding that he would meet top Iranian officials.
+DUBAI (Reuters) -Russia's defence minister Sergei Shoigu will visit Tehran on Tuesday, Iran's semi-official Tasnim news agency reported, adding that he would meet top Iranian officials.

 Last month, Russian Deputy Foreign Minister Sergei Ryabkov said Russia's military cooperation with Iran would not succumb to geopolitical pressure, following a report that Washington had asked Tehran to stop selling drones to Moscow.

+Iran's air force received in recent weeks the delivery of two Russian Yak-130 pilot training fighters, Tasnim said.

-Iran has acknowledged sending drones to Russia but said in the past that they were sent before Russia's February 2022 invasion in Ukraine.
+Tehran has acknowledged sending drones to Russia but said in the past that they were sent before Russia's invasion in Ukraine.
 Moscow has denied its forces have used Iranian drones in Ukraine.

-(Reporting by Elwely Elwelly; Editing by Alex Richardson, William Maclean)
+(Reporting by Elwely Elwelly and Dubai Newsroom; Editing by Alex Richardson, William Maclean and Emelia Sithole-Matarise)